 Having the affordability benchmarks in mind helps you plan the upfront costs that can make or break a move.

-Expect move-in fees beyond first month’s rent: application fees (usually modest), a security deposit commonly equal to one month’s rent, and any pet deposit if you have animals.
+Expect move-in fees beyond first month’s rent.
+Application fees are usually modest.
+A security deposit commonly equals one month’s rent.
+Add any pet deposit if you have animals.

-Also budget for utilities activation and renter’s insurance—both often required at lease signing.
+Also budget for utilities activation and renter’s insurance.
+Both are often required at lease signing.

-Include potential storage or mover fees, and use the 30% rule to test affordability so upfront costs won’t derail your budget.
+Include potential storage or mover fees.
+Use the 30% rule to test affordability so upfront costs won’t derail your budget.

 Utilities, Internet, and Monthly Home Expenses